District-Scale Silver-Gold in Mexico

 “The property continues to deliver exciting and promising results that show the potential for additional, new high-grade discoveries.
 There are many kilometers of veins/structures, all of which are prospective especially where dilatant zones for mineralization may be created by changes in attitude, splays, lithologic contacts and intersections.
 The shape of the mineralization may vary from simple vein to chimney to manto.
 The role of the intrusion intersected at depth, if any, will be evaluated in conjunction with the receipt of assays.”

-Looking ahead, KNG is already in the planning stages for 2026 drilling — including follow-up holes across the broader Soledad area and first-pass drilling at the Saddle prospect, a separate silver-gold target situated roughly 5 km to the north that could open an entirely new discovery front within the Parral district.
+As noted above, follow-up holes across the broader Soledad area will include first-pass drilling at the Saddle prospect, a separate silver-gold target situated roughly 5 km to the north that could open an entirely new discovery front within the Parral district.

 Kingsmen’s Multi-Project Strategy